lfost42/quizsail2/scripts/README.md

 ### dion_quiz.py

 * Input file: txt that ends with _rawm
-* Takes the result text from Jason Dion quizzes on Udemy and parses them into a quizsail json file.
+* Takes the result text from Dion quizzes on Udemy and parses them into a quizsail json file.
+This has since been updated to handle most Udemy quizzes.
 * Parses the correct answer/s
 * Output file: file.json